robbiemcmullense/se-web-ui/src-core/src/components/dropdown/readme.md

 ### `close() => Promise<void>`

-Method to close the dropdown from the outside.
+Method to close the dropdown from outside its parent element.

 #### Returns